Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 	    FROM "/Samples/Data/SearchLog.tsv"
 	USING Extractors.Tsv();

+Note that the first statement drops an already existing definition of the view and then creates the version that we want to use.

-Now you can use the view instead of the EXTRACT expression in the earlier scripts.
+This now gives us the ability to use the view without having to worry on how to schematize the data everytime and use it, instead of the EXTRACT expression, in the earlier scripts.
 E.g.,

 	@res =
 	    SELECT